kyma-project/control-plane/docs/kyma-environment-broker/03-12-custom-oidc-configuration.md

   }
 }
 ```
-This is the default OIDC configuration:
+This is the default OIDC configuration in JSON:
 ```json
 {
   ...